Tim Heidecker: Music

 Before the release of Bob Dylan's album Tempest in September 2012, Heidecker released a Dylan pastiche called "Titanic", spoofing the news that the album would feature a 14-minute track about the RMS Titanic.
-In 2013, he released two more Dylan parodies—"Running Out the Clock", inspired by Dylan's 1983 album Infidels, and "Long Black Dress", a song in the actual style of Dylan's album Tempest—and collaborated with the indie band The Earth is a Man on a cover of Dylan's "All the Tired Horses."
+In 2013, he released two more Dylan parodies, "Running Out the Clock", inspired by Dylan's 1983 album Infidels, and "Long Black Dress", a song in the actual style of Dylan's album Tempest.
+He also collaborated with the indie band The Earth is a Man on a cover of Dylan's "All the Tired Horses."

 In 2013, Heidecker released the album Urinal St. Station under the Drag City label with his band, The Yellow River Boys.
-The lead single, "Hot Piss," was released in June 2013.
+The lead single, "Hot Piss", was released in June 2013.
 Vice Magazine named Urinal St. Station as the best album of 2013.

 Heidecker and Davin Wood composed and performed the song "Weatherman" which was used in the 2014 film The Age of Reason.

-In June 2014, Heidecker and Wareheim released a 12″ single, "Jambalaya", as Pusswhip Banggang.
+In June 2014, Heidecker and Wareheim released a 12" single, "Jambalaya", as Pusswhip Banggang.

 Heidecker's solo album In Glendale was released in May 20, 2016, on Rado Records.

+Heidecker released “I Am a Cuck”, a parody of Paul Simon's song I Am a Rock, on August 26, 2016.

-He released Too Dumb for Suicide: Tim Heidecker's Trump Songs via Jagjaguwar on November 8, 2017, a year to the date since Trump's presidential victory.
+He released Too Dumb for Suicide: Tim Heidecker's Trump Songs via Jagjaguwar on November 8, 2017, a year to the date after Trump's presidential victory.

 In August 2020, Heidecker announced Fear of Death, a concept album featuring members of Foxygen, The Lemon Twigs, and Weyes Blood, slated for release on September 25 from Spacebomb Records.